decompil3d/random-from-collection/README.md

 ## Why?

 Types like `Map` and `Set` do not allow for access by index, so pulling a random set of values requires using an iterator.
-This pacakge handles that scenario.
+This package handles that scenario.

 ## API